Analysis of the Blade Element Momentum Theory: Introduction

 {\it``The Blade Element Momentum method couples the momentum theory with the local events taking place at the actual blades.
 The stream tube introduced in the 1-D momentum theory is discretized into $N$ annular elements''}

-Though old, Glauert's model is still currenty used to evaluate turbine efficiency, as indicated in~\cite[p.23]{Sorensen}:
+Though old, Glauert's model is still currently used to evaluate turbine efficiency, as indicated in~\cite[p.23]{Sorensen}:

-{\it ``Although a variety of correction models have been developed since then [...], the model based on the momentum theory by Glauert (1935) still remains one, the most popular.'' }

-This longevity can be partly explained by the relative simplicity of the approach compared to the complex phenomenon that develops in the coupled turbine/fluid system.
-This time dependent 3D-fluid/structure interaction problem is indeed a major modeling challenge, which BEM reduces to static 0D and 2D-computations.
-With this, the main computational effort consists of solving (2D-)partial differential equations, typically stationary Navier-Stokes, or, more often than not, of using experimental data from wind tunnel profile tests.
+\textit{``Although a variety of correction models have been developed since then [...], the momentum theory by Glauert still remains one \rCCCom{[of the]} the most popular.'' }\\ This longevity can be partly explained by the relative simplicity of the approach compared to the complex phenomenon that develops in the coupled turbine/fluid system.
+This time dependent 3D-fluid/structure interaction problem is a major modeling challenge, which BEM reduces to \Com{0D computations with the help of 2D static data, namely the above mentioned lift and drag coefficients.
+Indeed, these coefficients are obtained by} solving (2D-)partial differential equations, typically stationary Navier-Stokes, or, more often than not, of using experimental data from wind tunnel profile tests.
 Let us add that the numerical efficiency of this method is all the more crucial as turbine models are mostly implemented as part of design procedures, through iterative optimization loops.
 In practice, this means that equations have to be solved many times and only simple formulations such as BEM allows the designer to carry out the computations to a satisfactory point, or at least to provide a good enough initial guess for a finer design, as pointed out in~\cite[p.2]{Ning}:

 {\it ``Blade element momentum theory continues to be widely used for wind turbine applications such as initial aerodynamic analysis, conceptual design, loads and stability analysis, and controls design.''}